allsiknowis/Dog-Breed-Classifier/README.md

 ### Instructions <a name="instructions"></a>
-1. Run the following commands in the project's root directory to train the model:
+1. (Optional) Run the following commands in the project's root directory to train the model:
 	`python train_classifier.py`

 2. Run the following command in the project's root directory to start the web server in order to make a prediciton.